Mózes Csoma: Scholarly activity

 The field of his research is Korean history, the differences between the South Korean and North Korean point of view on the common history, and the history of the Hungarian-Korean relations.
-He frequently gave lectures at international conferences, and published several books about his researches.
-He is often invited to Hungarian television and radio programs to comment on the developments in the Korean Peninsula.
+He frequently gave lectures at international conferences, and published several books about his research.

+In May 2023, he established the Department of Korean Studies at the Károli Gáspár University of the Reformed Church in Hungary, he prepared its Korean Studies BA program and received its accreditation.
+He works as the head of the Department of Korean Studies.
+In October 2024, he became the dean of the faculty of humanities.

 As ambassador of Hungary to South Korea

 In the second year of his term, the first-ever direct flight between Budapest and Incheon was successfully launched, and the Hungarian Cultural Institute was established in Seoul, the location of which had been personally chosen by the Ambassador in Myeong-dong district.
 With regards to economic relations, in 2019 and 2021 most investments came to Hungary from the Republic of Korea.
 It was also during his term that the first-ever Korean-Hungarian Friendship Association was established.
 Its chairperson is Mr. Roh Jaeheon, son of President Roh Tae-woo, who had established the diplomatic relations with Hungary.
 President Moon Jae-in's official visit to Hungary in November 2021 was also a significant step forward in terms of political affairs, as the previous Korean presidential visit to Hungary happened in 2001, 20 years earlier.
 During his term in Korea, Csoma often gave interviews to the Korean media and published a twenty-part series of articles on the history of Hungarian-Korean relations in the columns of the Korea Joongang Daily.